-To meet the needs of the site and the requests of the homeowners, the concept is to create a large patio area with a section covered for protection from the elements.
+To meet the needs of the site and the requests of the homeowners, the goal is to create a large patio area with a covered area for protection from the elements.

 We decided instead to create two levels: an upper raised stone terrace for the patio living space and the lower level as open lawn for the kids.

-These are to be replaced by a continuous bluestone, dry-stack wall that will run the length of the back of the house and establish a consistent elevation for all our planned features.
+These are to be replaced by a continuous bluestone, dry-stack wall that will run the length of the back of the house and establish a consistent level for all our planned features.

-With the old walls removed, the new wall was plotted and marked as per plan and a footing trench (for gravel) was dug.
-At a point approximately halfway, a full depth footing was dug for a masonry set of bluestone steps to integrate with the dry-stack wall and provide access to the stone terrace and lower levels.
+Also, a full-depth footing (i.e.below frost level) was dug for a masonry set of bluestone steps to integrate with the dry-stack wall and provide access to the stone terrace and lower levels.

 Notice the PVC pipe built into the construction.
 This will enable the drainage for the wall to pass through the steps and continue behind the rest of the wall on its way to the seepage pits.

 Filter fabric is draped over the back of the excavation for the dry-stack wall.
 This will provide separation between the the earth backfill and the clean gravel that is placed behind the stone wall for drainage.